Doli282/PassHunter/downloader/README.md

 Register a new bot by Telegram [@BotFather](https://t.me/botfather) and get the BOT TOKEN.

+The telegram service may want an authentication during the first launch when a BOT TOKEN was not provided.
+Then a `XXX.session` is created and used.
+However, a better results were observed with the use of a BOT TOKEN.

 ## Configuration

 Daemon is configured through environment variables in `.env` file and configurable variables in `config.py`.